3fon3fonov/exostriker/README.md

 * Larger arsenal of N-body/dynamical simulation/analysis tools (+ REBOUND is planned to be included).
 * Internal TTV and photo-dynamical modeling (i.e. the external "TTVFast" will become a secondary option).
 * Combined modeling with Astrometry.
-* Documentation, Instructions, and Video tutorials (work in progress here: https://exostriker.readthedocs.io)
+* Documentation, Instructions, and Video tutorials (work in progress [here](https://notebooks.azure.com/anon-jhu4eq/libraries/ReadmeLinkingTest/tree/testfolder)

 Please keep in mind that this software is developed mostly for my needs and for fun.
 I hope, however, that you may find it capable of solving your scientific problems, too.